 A Brief Historical Overview

-In the eyes of the IWR, scientific computing comprises the development of mathematical methods and efficient software to tackle challenging applications using high-performance computers.
-This clearly distinguishes the research at the IWR from purely computational science, which refers to the application of existing computer programs to scientific questions.
-In other words, the research at the IWR drives computational science and is itself driven by the computational needs for efficiency and demands of experimental scientists.
-Hence, the methodological aspect is important to all members of the IWR and is inspired by challenging scientific applications and most modern computer developments.
+At IWR, scientific computing encompasses the more traditional field of modeling, simulation & optimization together with upcoming machine learning & data science.
+Scientific computing is hereby understood as both development of mathematical methods and efficient software in order to tackle challenging computational problems using high-performance computers.
+This clearly distinguishes the research at IWR from purely computational science, which refers more to the application of existing computer programs to scientific questions.
+In other words, the research at IWR drives computational sciences and is itself driven and inspired by the needs for new, efficient algorithms of its computational and experimental scientists.
+In general, the development of new mathematical and computational methods for the sciences is important to all members of IWR to enable challenging scientific research on most recent computer architectures.

 Today, IWR has fifty members from the faculties of mathematics and computer science, physics and astronomy, chemistry and earth sciences, engineering sciences, biosciences, medicine, philosophy, and behavioral and cultural studies.
 All members of IWR possess the same rights and duties, participate in all interdisciplinary research activities, and are members of the Extended Board of Directors.
 Although these members are formally equal, from a purely administrative point of view, we distinguish between members which are budgeted at IWR, the so-called permanent “core” members, and those who are budgeted and located at other institutions of the university, so-called “associate” members.